SevinaGupta/data_warehouse/readme.md

 "Data Warehouse is a subject-oriented, integrated, and time-variant store of information in support of management's decisions."

-## data warehousing
+## Data Warehousing

-- Data warehousing is the act of **Organizing** & **Storing** data in a way so as to make its retrieval efficient and insightful.
+- Data Warehousing is the act of **Organizing** & **Storing** data in a way so as to make its retrieval efficient and insightful.
 - It's also called as the process of transforming **data** into **information**

-Data warehousing implements **the process to access heterogeneous data sources, clean, filter, and transform the data and store the data in a structure that is easy to access, understand, and use**.
+Data Warehousing implements **the process to access heterogeneous data sources, clean, filter, and transform the data and store the data in a structure that is easy to access, understand, and use**.
 The data is then used for query,reporting, and data analysis.
 As such, the access, use, technology, and performance requirements are completely different from those in a transaction-oriented operational environment.
 The volume of data in data warehousing can be very high.

 # Architecture of Data Warehouse